 There are people who should avoid mixing fasting with keto.
 We’ll cover that shortly.

-Five tips for combining intermittent fasting with the keto diet
+5 tips for combining intermittent fasting with the keto diet

 If you don’t know, try out a couple and see.
 We can help you get started.
-Take our SIMPLE quiz, and we’ll recommend an intermittent fasting schedule that will suit you well.
+Take our Simple quiz, and we’ll recommend an intermittent fasting schedule that will suit you well.

-Listen to your body
+2. Listen to your body

 When you’re intermittent fasting on keto, your body will tell you how things are going.
 Pay attention to those signals.